Table of Contents

 Throughout history, rings have been known to symbolize almost everything from eternity and devotion to power and control.
 It’s been said that rings are higher than all other symbols of bond for its hole stands for the breath of God – the sealer of the bond, vow, or union.
 As such, rings are now popularly recognized as a symbol of love.

-The popularity and salability of engagement and wedding rings are not a surprise given its beautiful symbolism.
-Hence, it’s a common knowledge that when someone plans to purchase an engagement ring from you, the buying decision is always an emotional process justified by logic.
-But how do you attract a potential buyer, who’s doing a jewelry product research online, to choose and go to your store (if you’re a brick and mortar jeweler) or interact with you if you’re an e-tailer?
+The popularity and salability of engagement and wedding rings are not a surprise given their beautiful symbolism.
+Hence, it’s common knowledge that when someone plans to purchase an engagement ring from you, the buying decision is always an emotional process justified by logic.
+But how do you attract a potential buyer, who’s doing jewelry product research online, to choose and go to your store (if you’re a brick-and-mortar jeweler) or interact with you if you’re an e-tailer?

 In this post, we’ll show you how to photograph your rings in seconds using the GemLightbox – a product that was designed to revolutionize the jewelry industry by providing jewelers with the most simplified approach to jewelry photography.

 Before we proceed, if you haven’t read about the basic ring photography tips, you can visit this link and get familiar with the five basic ring photography techniques for beginners.
 Don’t have a GemLightbox yet?
 You can visit this other link to get informed about other jewelry photography equipment, props, and accessories you need to get the job done.

 NOW, LET’S BEGIN!

 Jewelry Photography: A Comprehensive Guide for Jewelers